CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 years, specifically 2011, 2014, and 2016.
 \* 2016 was a year with low summer flows after a wet spring.
-\* 2014 shows no precipitation at all in summer months (At least according to Portland Jetport weather data.
+\* 2014 shows no precipitation at all in summer months (At least according to Portland Jetport weather data.)
 This is so unlikely, that we wonder if it is a data error of some kind, although apparently not flagged as such).
-It was also an unusually hot summer, with Monthly mean temperatures a couple of degrees C higher than usual. \* 2011 was a fairly normal rainfall year.
+It was also an unusually hot summer, with monthly mean temperatures a couple of degrees C higher than usual. \* 2011 was a fairly normal rainfall year.